Skip to contents

 #> sample tasks: 6

 The counts show how each step fans out from its parent.
 The key design choice is that the single expensive random draw is its own sample task, keyed only by (dataset, sim, replace).
-The draw is of n_max = max(nrow) rows; every nrow value is then a cheap, RNG-free head() sub-truncation of that one draw, done inline at the fit step.
-So nrow is an ordinary cross-join axis of the fit step and never multiplies the underlying draw — one draw is shared across all sample sizes.
+The draw is sized by the scenario’s fixed nrow_max setting (nrow_max resampled rows under the default replace = TRUE; capped at the dataset size — the full permutation — when replace = FALSE); every nrow value is then a cheap, RNG-free head() sub-truncation of that one draw, done inline at the fit step.
+So nrow is an ordinary cross-join axis of the fit step and never multiplies the underlying draw — one draw is shared across all sample sizes, and adding an nrow value (within the effective draw size) never changes it.

 Each row carries a path-style <step>_id primary key (the Hive partition path) plus its parent step’s id as a foreign key, so dependencies are explicit and joinable: